MiguelX413/biblegatewaybot/README.md

 # scripturebot

-Telegram bot built on `python-telegram-bot` that fetches Bible passages from biblegateway.com.
+Telegram bot built on `python-telegram-bot` that fetches scripture passages from BibleGateway, Sefaria, LDS scripture pages, and optional local/offline files.

 This repository now uses `uv` for dependency management.